Antinoe/Blocking/README.md

 The goal of this mod is to expand upon the usage of Shields.
 To give them greater purpose than just for more armor and a parry ability that can only be used with a specific weapon.

 But, for now, only the bare-bones ability to Block has been added.
-It doubles your Defense, slows you down and prevents the usage of items.
-Toggle it with the mod's hotkey.
+It triples your Defense, slows you down and prevents the usage of items.
+Hold the mod's hotkey down to activate it.